gobikris/gobikris/README.md

 - 👋 Hi, I’m gobikrishna
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full stack develpment
+- 🌱 I’m currently working as Full stack develpment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me